HurpDurp/TF2Benchmarker/README.md

   ```
   [DirectX Level] -default -timedemo_comment "Baseline" [Custom Launch Options] +timedemoquit [Demo Name]
   ```
-  * If the `Custom Config` option is selected, the `default` parameter is removed and `+timedemo_runcount [1/2]` is added.
-  * The command list is copied to `tf/custom/tfbench/cfg/autoexec.cfg`.
+  * If the `Custom Config` option is selected, the `default` parameter is not included and the FPS config is copied to `tf/custom/tfbench/cfg/autoexec.cfg`.
   * TF2 generates a clean `config.cfg` using the command `host_writeconfig`.
   * The game exits.
 3. The main benchmark session starts.
-  * For every command in the `Benchmark` list, an `autoexec.cfg` will be created with the command and the FPS config (if used).
+  * For every command in the `Benchmark` list, an `autoexec.cfg` will be generated with the command combined with the FPS config (if used).
-  * Conflicts between the command and the FPS config will be automatically resolved.
+  * If the FPS config contains the same command as the one being benchmarked, it is overridden.
-  * If the `Run Twice` box is checked, the `timedemo_runcount` will be set to `2`, and the first `timedemo` result will discarded to ensure    consistency.
-Is is recommended that you use this option.
+  * If the `Run Twice` box is checked, the `timedemo_runcount` launch parameter will be set to `2`, and the first `timedemo` result will discarded to ensure consistency.
+Is is highly recommended that you use this option.
   * The game is started with the following launch options:
   ```
   -timedemo_comment [Command Name] [Custom Launch Options] +timedemo_runcount [1/2] +timedemoquit [Demo Name]